mondoohq/packer-plugin-cnspec/.web-docs/components/provisioner/mondoo/README.md

   Mondoo Platform.

 - `incognito` (bool) - Configures incognito mode.
 Defaults to `true`.
-When set to false, scan results will not be sent to the Mondoo Platform.
+When set to false, scan results will not be sent to Mondoo Platform.

 - `policies` ([]string) - A list of policies to be executed (requires incognito mode).